 In addition, children with iron deficiency are more susceptible to infection and lead poisoning.
 Permanent mental or physical problems can also develop.

 The screening for IDA is a simple blood test, measuring the percentage of red blood cells in the blood.
-The AAP recommends that all full-term babies be tested for anemia at 12 months of age, and that premature babies be tested sooner.
+The American Academy of Pediatrics (AAP) recommends that all full-term babies be tested for anemia at 12 months of age, and that premature babies be tested sooner.
 However, if you notice signs of anemia or are concerned about your baby’s iron status, talk to your child’s health care provider.

 If your baby is found to have IDA, his health care provider will probably recommend an iron supplement and will re-run the blood test in a month or two.
 (It usually takes about two months for a child’s blood count to return to normal, and an additional 6–12 months for iron stores to be replenished.)
 After that, an iron-rich diet is all your child needs.
 (Vitamin C is beneficial, too, as it aids the absorption of iron.)